-The league table does not lie, football wisdom says, but the league table only tells us the truth at the end of the season.
-The early season table does lie a lot!
+The league table does not lie, football wisdom says, but the table only tells us the truth at the end of the season.
+The early season does lie a lot!

-To review the basics: a league table counts cumulative points after cumulative rounds of matches, which means that the significance of the league table is cumulative too.
+To review the basics: A league table counts cumulative points after cumulative rounds of matches, so the significance of the league table is cumulative too.

-Being 1st in the table after 12 games means less than being 1st after 22 games.
-A 3-point gap after 12 games is relatively a smaller gap than a 3-point gap after 22 games.
+Being 1st after 12 games means less than being 1st after 22 games.
+A 3-point gap after 12 games is relatively a smaller gap than a 3-point gap after 22.

-A simple method of measuring the significance of the league table is to look at the percentage of games played.
+A simple method of measuring the significance of the table is the percentage of games played.

-After 19 games played, at half-time, which usually falls into the period between Christmas and New Year’s, the league table begins to make sense.
+After 19 games played, at half-time, which usually falls into the period between Christmas and New Year’s, the ranking begins to make sense.

 Personally, however, I hesitate to take the league table too seriously until match-day 25 or 26, when two-thirds of the season have been played.